 - Therapeutic monoclonals (such as TNF inhibitors)

-- Immunoglobulin replacement therapy
+- Immunoglobulin replacement therapy.

 What happens if I have an autoimmune disease?

-© ASCIA 2010
+© ASCIA 2019

-The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of Clinical Immunologists and Allergists in Australia and New Zealand.
+ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.